Mic-M/ioBroker.windows-control/README.md

 1. Top left in the "Server" section:
     * IP: the IP address of your ioBroker server
     * Port: `8585` is the standard port.
 Usually, there is no need to change this port.
-2. At the top in the "Options" section: Activiate "Minimize on Tray" and "Startup" to autostart the program minimized to the system tray.
+2. At the top in the "Options" section: Activate "Minimize on Tray" and "Startup" to autostart the program minimized to the system tray.
 3. Confirm with "Save".

 ![GetAdmin Settings](img/getadmin-settings.png)